ma7mouddiaa/SIEM-Detection-ActiveDirectory-Playground/README.md

 ## Contributing

-We welcome contributions!
-If you'd like to contribute to this project, please review our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+I welcome contributions!
+If you'd like to contribute to this project, please message me https://www.linkedin.com/comm/in/mahmoud-diaa-cybersamurai

 ## License